Coulomb Correlation and Information Entropies in Confined Helium-Like Atoms: Results and discussions

 \subsection{Information entropies}

 { }

-The $S_r$ and $S_p$ values as a function of $r_c$ for the confined H$^{-}$, He and Li$^+$ atoms in their ground states are showed in Figure~\ref{entropias} and are organized in Tables~S2 and S3 of the Supporting Information, respectively.
+The $S_r$ values as a function of $r_c$ for the confined H$^{-}$, He and Li$^+$ atoms in their ground states are showed in Fig.~\ref{entropias} and organized in Table~\ref{entropiap} and Table~S2 of the Supporting Information.
 The first observation is that, for the same $r_c$, the informational entropies determined using the trial $\varphi_1$ function are exactly twice the informational entropies of equivalent hydrogenic-like systems obtained previously by us in Ref.~\cite{wallas_fred_internacional}.
 For this comparison, we consider the data calculated using the trial $\phi^c_{11}$ function of such publication.
 The reason for this agreement comes from the fact that its exponential $\alpha$ parameter was obtained disregarding the electron-electron repulsion term.
+Besides, when $r_c$ goes to infinity the $S_r$ values tend to the $S_r$ values of the unconfined systems presented in Ref.~\cite{NASSER20173892}, indicating the validity of our results.
+It should be noted that, in their work, Nasser {\it et al.} used wavefunctions with the same functional forms of $\varphi_2$ and $\varphi_3$, excluding the cutoff function, to treat the free two-electron helium-like atoms.

-From graph (a) of the Figure~\ref{entropias}, we see that the difference between $S_r$ values determined by $\varphi_1$ and $\varphi_2$ are higher than $\varphi_{2}$ and $\varphi_{3}$.
+From graph (a) of the Fig.~\ref{entropias}, we see that the difference between $S_r$ values determined by $\varphi_1$ and $\varphi_2$ are higher than $\varphi_{2}$ and $\varphi_{3}$.
 The $S_r$ curves obtained by $\varphi_{2}$ and $\varphi_{3}$ are close to producing an overlap in such figure.
-When $r_c$ goes to infinity the $S_r$ values pass to the constant values of the unconfined system.
-In another situation, when the confinement becomes stronger, occurs an inflection for down of the curves.
-Moreover, using the $\varphi_1$, $\varphi_2$, and $\varphi_3$ functions, in order of better consider the Coulomb correlation, the $S_r$ values increase in He and Li$^+$.
-For H$^{-}$ the $S_r$ values increase of $\varphi_1$ to $\varphi_2$ and decreases of $\varphi_2$ to $\varphi_3$.
+Moreover, when the confinement increases the $S_r$ curves tend to the negative values.
+In Table~\ref{entropiap} and Table~S2 of the Supporting Information, the results of $S_r$ for the He and Li$^+$ atoms increase using the functions $\varphi_{1}$, $\varphi_{2}$ and $\varphi_{3}$, in this order.
+For the H$^{-}$, the $S_r$ values determined by $\varphi_{1}$ are less than those employing $\varphi_{2}$, whereas the calculated by $\varphi_{2}$ are greater than those provided by $\varphi_{3}$.
 This phenomenon occurs, in H$^{-}$, because the use of $\gamma(r_{12})$ induces the decoupling of an electron from atom, while the other get closer of the nucleus.
 This effect produces a more localized probability density in position space and, consequently, a lower value for $S_r$ using $\varphi_3$.